zmb3/teleport/rfd/00xx-pod-access-requests.md

 ## Why

-Teleport does not manage Kubernetes RBAC rules assigned to users or roles.
+Teleport does not manage individual Kubernetes RBAC rules assigned to users or roles.
-Instead, Teleport allows users to impersonate a defined set of Kubernetes RBAC groups or users existing in the target cluster.
+Instead, Teleport allows users to impersonate a defined set of Kubernetes RBAC principals - groups or users - existing in the target cluster.
 Each user request will include the associated principals as impersonation headers, and Kubernetes RBAC will use them to control whether the request can be allowed.

-To change the user's permissions, you must create or edit an RBAC role in the Kubernetes cluster and associate it with an RBAC user/group.
-Afterward, you append it into the Teleport user properties.
+To change the user's permissions, you must create or edit a Kubernetes RBAC role in the Kubernetes cluster and associate it with an RBAC principal.
+Afterward, you append it into the Teleport user properties and the user can impersonate it.
+Currently, Teleport appends the RBAC principals to Teleport Roles or to the user itself.
+It means that if a user wants temporary access to a single Kubernetes POD, the cluster administrator has to create a Kubernetes RBAC Role, assign it to a Kubernetes RBAC principal and create a role with the principal.
+After that, the user has to request access to the temporary role.
+Once someone approves the role access request, the user can impersonate it.

-Limiting access to pods using Kubernetes RBAC has limitations because Kubernetes RBAC does not support controlling access resources using pattern matching.
+In addition to the complex process, limiting access to pods using Kubernetes RBAC has limitations because Kubernetes RBAC does not support controlling access resources using pattern matching.
 The RBAC Role must include the resource name to grant access, but it requires knowing the Pod name in advance.
 In many cases, it is impossible to know them because Pods generated from Kubernetes objects like Deployments include random strings in their names and change each time the Pod is deleted or relocated from one node to the other.

+This RFD proposes an extension to Teleport RBAC where it will support requesting access to Pods - including Pods names following a pattern - without relying on requesting access to Teleport Roles.

 ## Role definition